Pulmoner Vasküler ve Erişkin Doğumsal Kalp Hastalıkları Çalışma Grubu

 Sena SERT , Bedrettin YILDIZELI, Bulent MUTLU

-Marmara University, Faculty of Medicine, Department of Cardiology, Istanbul, Turkey
+Marmara University, Faculty of Medicine, Department of Cardiology, Istanbul, Turkey Introduction:

 Chronic thromboembolic pulmonary hypertension (CTEPH) is a long-term consequence of acute/recurrent pulmonary thromboembolic disease (1,2).
 Pulmonary endarterectomy (PEA) is the first line treatment for CTEPH patients albeit depends on patient’s characteristics, co-morbidities and surgical accessibility.
 Some patients are not suitable candidates for PEA or persistent/recurrent pulmonary hypertension (PH) continues after PEA.
 Balloon pulmonary angioplasty (BPA) is an alternative approach that has been proven the efficacy on exercise capacity and hemodynamics with inoperabl / recurrent or residual CTEPH patients (1,2,3).
 Even though hemodynamic and exercise capacity improvement with BPA has demonstrated on CTEPH population, high rates of complications especially as a leading cause- reperfusion lung injury (RLI) remains as a challenging topic.
 In this review we will outline; what is the current concept to explain the underlying mechanism, what to do to prevent RLI complication (pre/peri- procedural care), how to recognize and how to manage it.